 Canned and Cooked Abalone (sea snail)

-Here is a canned Abalone that is ready to eat out of the can.
-Below is a traditional Chinese slow food tonic soup recipe.
-Or simply soak the dried abalone as directed, rinse and boil for ten minutes.
-Slice it and add it to a soup or rice dish for your daily minerals.
+You can eat abalone out of the can or simply soak dried abalone as directed, rinse and then boil it for ten minutes.
+Afterwards, slice the meat and add it to a soup or rice dish for your daily minerals.

-3 dried sea snail slices
+- 3 dried sea snail slices

-a pack of tonic herbs
+- a pack of tonic herbs

-about 8 pieces of lean meat
+- about 8 pieces of lean meat

-3 ginger slices
+- 3 ginger slices

 Chinese Herbs for Bone Health